codefellows/seattle-ops-301d8/class-06/challenges/ASSIGNMENT.md

 Requirements:

 - The Python module "os" must be utilized
-- At least three variables must be declared in Python that contain results of bash operations
+- At least three variables must be declared and referenced in Python
 - The Python function print() must be used at least three times

 Include execution of the following bash commands inside your Python script: